-NRES Student Services Center (8-12 and 1-5 Monday through Friday) N-509 Turner Hall 333-5824 nres@uiuc.edu Piper Hodson, Student Services Coordinator phodson@uiuc.edu Karen Claus, Secretary kclaus@iuc.edu
+NRES Student Services Center (8-12 and 1-5 Monday through Friday) N-509 Turner Hall 333-5824 nres-ssc@illinois.edu Karen Claus, Secretary kclaus@illinois.edu Piper Hodson, Student Services Coordinator phodson@illinois.edu undergraduate students.

-The Student Services Center was created in order to improve our response to student concerns and be a place for students to find answers to their questions.
-The Center also supports the academic programs responsibilities for the department, including class scheduling, graduate student admissions, and student record-keeping for both graduate and undergraduate students.
 Additionally, the Center offers internship and job search assistance, keeps alumni records for the department, and administers departmental scholarships and fellowships.

+The Student Services Center was created in order to improve our response to student concerns and serve as a resource to refer students to the resources to answer their questions.
+The Center also supports the academic programs responsibilities for the Department, including class scheduling, graduate student admissions, and student record keeping for both graduate and